lukethelehman/bubbles-and-pointers/README.md

-i# bubbles-and-pointers
+## bubbles-and-pointers
 CS-121 Project to practice C and use a bubble sort

 The purpose of this project is to practice C. The program will take an array and sort it from lowest to highest using the bubble method.

+Here is the algorithm -

 ```

 constant MAX is the max length of the array